Related: Railroad Cancer Lawsuit

 Whether to accept a settlement offer, propose a different settlement, or go to trial is a decision best discussed with experienced railroad counsel.
 There are so many factors to consider, including a long history of legal precedents and other crucial information which most laymen will not know or fully understand.
 An experienced railroad injury attorney can help an injured party separate wheat from chaff, and choose the individual’s best option for success.

 4. Railroad Attorneys Win More Compensation than Plaintiffs Who Go It Alone

 Statistical evidence compiled by the Transportation Research Board, National Research Counsel Special Report 241 concluded: “Statistical evidence has established that of all injured railroad workers, the 20% of injured railroad workers who hire attorneys receive 70% of the money paid out by the railroads.
 The remaining 80% of the injured railroad workers who don’t hire attorneys split only 30% of the money paid out on FELA claims.”

 5. The Railroad Hires its own Attorneys

 The railroad’s own attorneys will question any injured railroad worker following any accident or compensation claim.
 Those questions are designed to find ways to minimize or negate any railroad liability.
 A railroad’s attorneys favor the railroad, period.
 An injured worker without his own counsel is at a severe disadvantage.
 Anything the injured worker says to a railroad attorney may be used against him.
-A good railroad injury attorney working for an injured man helps protect him against saying anything that might unfairly affect his case.
+A good railroad injury attorney working for an injured worker helps protect them against saying anything that might unfairly affect their case.
 Knowing what not to say can be as important as knowing what to say.